panodata/dwdweather2/README.md

 * If weather data is queried and the query can't be fullfilled from the cache, data is loaded from the server at every query.
 Even if the data has been updated a second before.
 If the server doesn't have data for the requested time (e.g. since it's not yet available), this causes superfluous network traffic and wait time.
 Certainly space for improvement here.

-### Status

-This piece of software is in a very early stage.
-No test cases yet.
-Only used unter Python 2.7.5.
-Use at your own risk.

 ### License (Code)

 Licensed under the MTI license.
 See file LICENSE for details.